samhh/fp-ts-std/docs/modules/URLSearchParams.ts.md

 ## getParam

-Attempt to get a URL parameter from a `URLSearchParams`.
+Attempt to get the first match for a URL parameter from a `URLSearchParams`.

 **Signature**